Understanding the Differences between Top-Level and Mixed-In Calendars in 25Live Publisher

 Diagram: ...you have a group of calendars that are related in some way and you want to represent that all these calendar make up a larger group calendar.
 Use a top-level/sub-calendar structure

-Remember the Main Pitfall of Mixing Calendar Feeds Together?
+The Main Pitfall of Mixing Calendar Feeds Together

-When you mix-in calendars, there is always the danger of introducing, duplicate, triplicate, or worse number of events on the mixed-in container whether it be just a container for mix-ins or a top-level calendar for mix-in sub-calendars.
+There is always the danger of introducing doubled or tripled events to the mixed-in container, whether it be just a container for mix-ins or a top-level calendar for mix-in sub-calendars.
 Remember that each of the calendars being mixed-in has to include its own unique set of events.
 If any of the calendars look at the same set of events, when they are mixed together, you will start seeing the same event multiple times.

-Never fear, if you really need a comprehensive calendar but some of the events have to show up on multiple stand-alone calendars making them impossible to mix together without introducing a nasty duplication issue, you may simply build a special search for your comprehensive calendar that looks at all the calendar categories, resources, event types (however you are driving your calendar) and puts them all on one calendar feed.
-In this instance, it does not matter if you have multiple calendar categories on an event because the search is simply looking to see if it contains at least one.
-No duplicates will be created and you could use a Filter Control to allow people to filter out events per calendar.
+If you need a comprehensive calendar but some events have to show up on multiple stand-alone calendars (making them impossible to mix together without introducing a nasty duplication issue) you can simply build a special search for your comprehensive calendar that looks at all the calendar categories, resources, event types (however you are driving your calendar) and puts them all on one calendar feed.
+In that instance, it doesn't matter if you have multiple calendar categories on an event because the search is simply looking to see if it contains at least one.
+No duplicates will be created and you can use a Filter Control let users filter out events on the calendar.